cobaltspeech/sdk-diatheke/docs-src/content/error-handling/_index.md

 ---
 title: "Error Handling"
 description: "Describes how errors from the SDK are reported."
-weight: 22
+weight: 300
 ---

 For the sake of clarity, most examples in the documentation do not fully demonstrate how to handle errors, preferring instead to focus on the topic at hand.
-However, the Diatheke SDK does report errors, and client applications should be prepared to handle them.
+However, the Diatheke SDK does report errors, and calling applications should be prepared to handle them.

 A description of how errors are handled for each language is given below.